SmartArray/SmartArray/README.md

 > Passionate about bridging security, scalability, and developer experience — with a touch of curiosity and a love for elegant engineering.
 > One of the fasted PoC developers you will know.

+> [!NOTE]
+> I was a fast and solid engineer even before ChatGPT got popular.
+However, I am completely capable of using AI as a tool - because this is what it is.

 📫 _Let's connect:_ [LinkedIn](https://www.linkedin.com/) • hello@jaeger.berlin